NadirFasola/nadirfasola.github.io/_courses/calculus/integrationByParts.md

 1. Among $$f$$ and $$g$$ choose the one which you  can integrate easily, let it be $$f$$, with (some) primitive $$F$$, and the one of which you can easily compute the derivative, let it be $$g$$.
 2. Integrate $$f$$ to $$F$$ and comput

     $$
     (g\cdot F)(b)-(g\cdot F)(a).
     $$

 3. Differentiate $$g$$ and compute

     $$
     \int_{a}^b F(x)g^\prime(x)\operatorname dx.
     $$

-    If you've been smart enough, this integral should be easier to compute than the one you started with.
+    If you've made a smart choice in **1.**, this integral should be easier to compute than the one you started with.
-4. Subtract the result you got from 2. and 3. to get the integral you started with.
+4. Subtract the results you got from **2.** and **3.** to get the integral you started with.

 Now, you will have noticed that I said to choose as $$f$$ the function that is easiest to integrate, and for $$g$$ the one that is easiest differentiated.
 What does that mean in practice?
-Truthfully, it is only experience that will tell you which choice is the smart one, but we still have one last mnemonic trick that might be of help, some sort of guideline in choosing, if you want.
+In truth, this is one of those things for which only experience will tell you which choice is the smart one, but we still have one last mnemonic trick that might be of help, some sort of guideline in choosing.

 {% assign tip_content = "
-A common strategy is then to choose $$g$$ and $$f$$ according to the order of preference specified by LIATE acronym
+A common strategy is to choose $$g$$ and $$f$$ according to the order of preference specified by LIATE acronym
 \\[
 g \longrightarrow \text{L. I. A. T. E.} \longleftarrow f
 \\]
 where initials stand for
 - **L**ogarithimic functions